tinacms/tina.io/content/docs/features/data-fetching.md

 ## The Local Filesystem-based Content API

 When developing locally, it's often beneficial to talk to the content on your local file-system, rather than talk to the hosted content API.
-Tina provides a CLI tool that gets run locally next to your site.
-This allows all of your content to be made available through an expressive GraphQL API.
+Tina provides a CLI tool that lets you run the Content API locally next to your site.
+This allows all of your content to be made available through the same expressive GraphQL API during development.

-> If you setup Tina via `@tinacms/cli init`, or used one of our starters, this should be setup by default, but you can read about the CLI [here](/docs/graphql/cli/).
+> If you setup Tina via `@tinacms/cli init`, or used one of our starters, this should be setup by default.
+(Read about the CLI [here](/docs/graphql/cli/.)

 ## Summary

 - Tina provides a GraphQL API for querying your git-based content.
-- Tina provides a client that allows your to make type-safe requests to the API.
+- Tina provides a client that allows you to make type-safe requests to the Content API.
-- The client's "queries" property is generated based on YOUR schema.
+- The client's "queries" property is generated based on _your_ schema.
-- A local version of the content API is often used for development.
+- A local version of the Content API can be used for local development.